sinc-lab/emb2dis/README.md

 # e_emb2dis: protein disorder prediction tool based on an ensemble of emb2dis models

 This repository contains a deep learning tool for predicting intrinsically disordered regions (IDRs) in protein sequences.
+The tool uses an ensemble of pre-trained emb2dis models to predict residue-level disorder scores from precomputed ESM-2 embeddings and returns the results in CAID-style format.

-This tool generates embeddings from raw protein sequences using a pre-trained protein language model (pLM) and predicts disorder probabilities using a deep learning model that was trained with the **DisProt dataset** (2025_12).
+The disorder prediction models were trained using disorder annotations from DisProt (release 2025_12) as positive examples and observed residues from MobiDB as negatives.

-## Environment setup
+## Local environment setup

 1. **Clone the repository:**
 ```bash